Hayden-Fluff/Clear-Neos-Cache/README.md

 This program **will** permanently remove files in the given directory with the only confirmation being running the program, use outside of an automated schedule is not advised.

-The program will only run in Windows NT systems, as it uses methods that only work on Windows NT platforms Launching the executable on another OS will throw an exception.
+The program will only run on Windows NT systems, as it uses methods that only work on Windows NT platforms.
+Launching the executable on another OS will throw an exception.

 ## How to use